Cluster-Aware Updating Overview

-Cluster-Aware Updating is an automated feature that enables you to update servers in a failover cluster with little or no loss in availability during the update process.
-During an Updating Run, Cluster-Aware Updating transparently performs the following tasks:
+CAU is an automated feature that enables you to update clustered servers with little or no loss of availability during the update process.
+During an Updating Run, CAU transparently performs the following tasks:

-For many clustered roles in the cluster, the automatic update process triggers a planned failover.
-This can cause a transient service interruption for connected clients.
-However, in the case of continuously available workloads, such as Hyper-V with live migration or file server with SMB Transparent Failover, Cluster-Aware Updating can coordinate cluster updates with no impact to the service availability.
+For many clustered roles (formerly called clustered applications and services) in the cluster, the automatic update process triggers a planned failover, and it can cause a transient service interruption for connected clients.
+However, in the case of continuously available workloads such as Hyper-V with live migration or file server with SMB Transparent Failover, CAU can coordinate cluster updates with no impact to the service availability.

 CAU facilitates the adoption of consistent IT processes across the enterprise.
-Updating Run Profiles can be created for different classes of failover clusters and then managed centrally on a file share to ensure that CAU deployments throughout the IT organization apply updates consistently, even if the clusters are managed by different lines-of-business or administrators.
+You can create Updating Run Profiles for different classes of failover clusters and then manage them centrally on a file share to ensure that CAU deployments throughout the IT organization apply updates consistently, even if the clusters are managed by different lines-of-business or administrators.